 I used to help others quite effectively, by showing them a different perspective on their situation than what they were seeing.
 It worked for them, and I decided it would work for me.
 So I asked myself: what perspective have I been accepting and what perspective could I choose to see?

-Perspective and Purpose go hand in hand if you let them.
-But many people do not understand the power there is in this truth.
-The power for good, for joy, for happiness, and to break depression.
+Perspective, choice, and purpose go hand in hand if you let them.
+But many people do not understand the power in this truth.
+The power for change, for joy, for happiness, and to break depression.